 Right balance

-Multisig setup with a trusted third party.
-Heirs can access with help, but no single party can steal.
+A multisig setup (it takes more than one key to spend) with a trusted third party.
+Your family can get in with help, but no single party can steal.

 Too accessible

-Seed phrase taped to the bottom of a desk drawer.
-Anyone who finds it can take everything.
+Seed phrase taped under a desk drawer.
+Anyone who stumbles on it can walk off with everything.

 Simplest for heirs.
 Works like any other financial account.

-Hold Bitcoin exposure through a spot Bitcoin ETF in a brokerage account or a Bitcoin IRA.
-When you die, your heirs inherit the account through the same probate process as stocks, bonds, or mutual funds.
-No seed phrases, no special technical knowledge required.
+Hold your Bitcoin exposure through a spot Bitcoin ETF (a fund that tracks Bitcoin's price) in a brokerage account, or through a Bitcoin IRA (a retirement account that holds it).
+When you die, your family inherits the account the same way they would stocks, bonds, or mutual funds.
+No seed phrases, no technical know-how needed on their part.
+For a lot of families, that alone is reason enough to choose this route.

 Pros